hypermusic-ai/PT_docs/src/content/docs/performative_transactions/performative_transactions.md

 1. Create transaction
 2. Fire the transaction
-3. Create a new version of your chosen transactions (that you are the author of).
+3. Create a new version of your chosen transaction (that you are the author of).

 ## Some rules (to be sorted in order)